mhooreman/templatepython/README.md

 Unit testing on supported python version is executed by `hatch test --all`.

+### Building

+Make sure that the version number is up-to-date by either editing `__about__.py` or by invoking `hatch version` accordingly.

+The command `hatch build` builds the sdist and wheel packages.
+Those packages will then eventually be attached to the github releases.

 ## Releases and changes

 As soon as the version 0.1.0 is released, every development shall refer a